Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average auto insurance rates for a Chevrolet Suburban are $1,368 annually for full coverage insurance.
-Comprehensive costs an estimated $306 a year, collision insurance costs $506, and liability costs $398.
-A liability-only policy costs as little as $460 a year, and high-risk insurance costs around $2,950.
-Teenage drivers cost the most to insure at up to $5,078 a year.
+The average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
+Comprehensive insurance costs on average $306 a year, collision costs $506, and liability coverage is estimated at $398.
+Buying just liability costs approximately $460 a year, with insurance for high-risk drivers costing $2,950 or more.
+16-year-old drivers cost the most to insure at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Rates are based on $500 physical damage deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 states and Suburban trim levels.
+Rate estimates include $500 deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all states and Suburban trim levels.

 Price Range Variability

-For the normal driver, Chevrolet Suburban insurance rates range from as cheap as $460 for a discount liability-only rate to a high of $2,950 for a driver that may need high-risk insurance.
+For a driver around age 40, Chevrolet Suburban insurance rates go from as low as $460 for liability-only coverage to a high of $2,950 for a high-risk insurance policy.

 Urban vs. Rural Price Range